konklone/fisacourt/README.md

 This project "watches" the public docket of the FISC, and alerts the public and the administrator through tweets, emails, and texts upon any changes.

+More specifically, it is a small script of Ruby code that, when run, downloads the FISC's public docket and compares it against the last time it was run.
+If there are changes, any configured alert mechanisms (such as SMS or Twitter) will fire.

+To use it, you should have a computer available that can automatically run the script every few minutes, all day throughout the day.

 #### Background

 The [Foreign Intelligence Surveillance Court](https://en.wikipedia.org/wiki/United_States_Foreign_Intelligence_Surveillance_Court) (FISC) is responsible, under the law known as [FISA](https://en.wikipedia.org/wiki/Foreign_Intelligence_Surveillance_Act), for overseeing the surveillance activity of the US executive branch.